tomviering/Github-Capstone/lessons/05_GitHub_Dekstop_remote1.md

   <img src="../img/2.GHD_upload_files_2.png" width="800" align="center">
 </p>

 After committing, you will be brought back to the main page of your repository, and you'll see your latest commits.
-If you navigate to the `docs` folder, you should now see the `Pi Formulas...` document there.
+If you navigate to the `docs` folder, you should now see the file you uploaded there.

 <p align="center">
   <img src="../img/2.GHD_latest_commits_after_upload.png" width="800" align="center">